SymTFTs for Continuous non-Abelian Symmetries: Evidence from geometric engineering and holography

-The geometric origin of the SymTFT for finite symmetries in these cases is encoded in a ``geometric engineering limit at infinity'', where the topological operators of $\mathbf{S}$ have a geometric origin as membranes wrapped on torsional cycles of $L_X$ \cite{Apruzzi:2021nmk, vanBeest:2022fss, Apruzzi:2022rei, GarciaEtxebarria:2022vzq, Heckman:2022muc, Heckman:2022xgu, Etheredge:2023ler, Dierigl:2023jdp, Cvetic:2023plv, Bah:2023ymy, Apruzzi:2023uma, Baume:2023kkf, Heckman:2024oot, Heckman:2024obe, DZMM} building on \cite{DelZotto:2015isa, GarciaEtxebarria:2019caf, Morrison:2020ool, Albertini:2020mdx, Hubner:2022kxr}.
+The geometric origin of the SymTFT for finite symmetries in these cases is encoded in a ``geometric engineering limit at infinity'', where the topological operators of $\mathbf{S}$ have a geometric origin as membranes wrapped on torsional cycles of $L_X$ \cite{Apruzzi:2021nmk,vanBeest:2022fss, Apruzzi:2022rei, GarciaEtxebarria:2022vzq, Heckman:2022muc, Heckman:2022xgu,Etheredge:2023ler, Dierigl:2023jdp, Cvetic:2023plv, Lawrie:2023tdz,Bah:2023ymy, Apruzzi:2023uma,Baume:2023kkf,Yu:2023nyn,Heckman:2024oot, Heckman:2024obe, DelZotto:2024tae} building on \cite{DelZotto:2015isa,GarciaEtxebarria:2019caf,Morrison:2020ool,Albertini:2020mdx,Hubner:2022kxr}.
 The case of continuous symmetries deserve a special analysis.
-In many cases, continuous symmetries are realized in geometry as non-compact curves of singularities, that intersect the singular locus where the SCFT is located (see e.g.~\cite{Benini:2009gi, DelZotto:2014hpa, Hayashi:2019fsa, Eckhard:2020jyr, Bhardwaj:2020ruf, Bhardwaj:2020avz, Apruzzi:2021vcu, DelZotto:2021ydd, DelZotto:2022joo, Acharya:2023bth, DeMarco:2023irn} for some examples in various spacetime dimensions).
+In many cases, continuous symmetries are realized in geometry as non-compact curves of singularities, that intersect the singular locus where the SCFT is located (see e.g.~\cite{Benini:2009gi,DelZotto:2014hpa,Hayashi:2019fsa,Eckhard:2020jyr,Bhardwaj:2020ruf,Bhardwaj:2020avz,Apruzzi:2021vcu,DelZotto:2021ydd,DelZotto:2022joo,Acharya:2023bth,DeMarco:2023irn} for some examples in various spacetime dimensions).
 More precisely, consider the case of continuous non-Abelian 0-form symmetries, that arise from non-compact loci of du-Val singularities (split or non-split corresponding to simply-laced vs non-simply laced groups).
 Since these non-compact loci extend at infinity, the resulting link $L_X$ is also singular, with \textit{compact} loci $C_{\mathfrak{g}_i} \subset L_X$ of du-Val singularities.
 The latter correspond to \textit{gauge} theories in one higher dimension, with gauge couplings $1/g^2_{i} \sim \text{vol } (C_{\mathfrak{g}_i})$.
 However, since the link is at infinity in geometry, all of its compact cycles have infinite volume in the metric \eqref{eq:conical}, hence the corresponding higher dimensional gauge theory contributes to the SymTFT only in the limit $g^2_{i} \to 0$.
-To capture the contribution to the symmetry theory from the singularity link we can follow the procedure outlined in the previous section for each of these factors, obtaining the action
+To capture the contribution to the symmetry theory from the singularity link we can follow the procedure outlined in the previous section for each of these factors, obtaining the following action,\footnote{It would be interesting to understand whether the emergent gauge symmetry in \eqref{eq_gauge} has a higher dimensional origin.
+A possible approach could be provided by the symmetry descent \cite{GarciaEtxebarria:2024fuk,Gagliano:2024off}.
+However in geometric engineering it is typically very hard to detect non-Abelian structures---one proceeds indirectly, e.g. engineering a Coulomb phase where the non-Abelian W-bosons originate from the low energy limit of wrapped membranes.
+We expect similar subtleties to arise here.}